bhoamikhona/java-in-depth/Section 04/README.md

 - In the image above you can see both, the expanded form and also the shorter/compounded notation.

 ### Quiz 05 - Bitwise & Bit Shift Operators

+### Control Flow - `if` Statement

+- A control flow statement affects the flow of control in a program, and it does so by using one or more boolean conditions.
+- If a particular boolean condition is true then it may execute a particular set of statements, and if the condition is false, then it may execute a different set of statements.
+- `if` statement
+- `if` - `else if` - `else` statement
+- `if` - `else` statement
+- nested `if` statements
+- If you are returning a value individually, in either `if` or `else if` or `else` block, make sure that there are `return` statements for all of those options.
+The compiler will check for it and if you have a missing `return` statement, you will get an error.

+> [!NOTE]
+>
+> Java does not have the notion of truthy or falsy values like JavaScript does.
+>
+> So, the condition in the `if` block or `else if` block must be boolean.

 ## Author